 Columbia, SC | December 12, 2013

-On December 6th, six-hundred acres of forested wetlands and four miles along the scenic river was protected forever by the South Carolina Chapter of The Nature Conservancy (TNC) through a permanent conservation easement funded by a grant from the North American Wetland Conservation Act (NAWCA) Program.
+On December 6th, six-hundred acres of forested wetlands and four miles along the scenic river was protected forever by the South Carolina Chapter of The Nature Conservancy through a permanent conservation easement funded by a grant from the North American Wetland Conservation Act (NAWCA) Program.

-“RMS’s Black River Tract has been a conservation target since Mead Westvaco donated the first 1296 acres of the Black River Preserve to the Conservancy over two decades ago,” said Dr. Maria Whitehead, TNC’s Project Director for Winyah Bay and Pee Dee River Basin.
+“RMS’s Black River Tract has been a conservation target since Mead Westvaco donated the first 1296 acres of the Black River Preserve to the Conservancy over two decades ago,” said Dr. Maria Whitehead, the Conservancy’s Project Director for Winyah Bay and Pee Dee River Basin.
 “The vast industrial forest and timber investment ownership in this region has created a unique opportunity to work with timber companies, like RMS, to ensure long-term forest stewardship and protection of critical habitats while keeping the forest in private ownership.”

 Conservation easements are an important tool in preserving the aesthetic, cultural, recreational, and ecological value of South Carolina’s rural landscapes while allowing for the continuation of traditional uses like farming, hunting, and timber harvest.
 Working with a qualified land trust, landowners establish their vision for the future of the property which helps dictate the rights they would like to reserve and those surrendered in a recorded easement document.

 “By placing a conservation easement on special properties we allow future generations to enjoy the land and water just as we have been able to,” says Dr. Steve Jones, a neighboring conservation easement donor with Pee Dee Land Trust.
 “Hopefully, easements like these will continue to enhance the conservation ethic among our children.”